Guns and wills in Oregon: Estate planning for legal firearms transfers

 Whether your firearms are for collection or display only, or whether you use your firearms for hunting, sport, or self-defense, placing those firearms in a gun trust will help you smooth out post-mortem transfer of your guns to those you want to have them after you’re gone.

 This can get tricky, though, under some of the terms of the NFA.
-For example, under NFA the registered owner must be present in order for an NFA-regulated firearm to be handled, used, or moved.
+For example, under NFA the registered owner must be present in order to handle, use, or move an NFA-regulated firearm.
 Obviously, compliance with that requirement is tricky if the registered owner has passed away.

 A gun trust smooths over these complexities or gray areas.
 Instead of the registered owner having to be present, any beneficiary may possess or use the firearm as long as the trustee is present or has given their authorization.